 The burgers taste good but a bit on the simpler side.
 I chose the peanut butter beef burger.
 It has peanut butter sauce with tomato, lettuce and pickles.
 It’s served in a soft and toasted bun.
 The nuggets are simple and meaty.
 You can add your own sauce from the self-serving counter.

-However, skip the vegan latte and osmanthus jelly as they lack flavors.
+However, skip the vegan latte and osmanthus jelly as they lack flavours.

 No. 66號, Hongguo Road, Banqiao District, New Taipei City, Taiwan 220